suned/stateless/README.md

 -  The type parameter `A` stands for _"Ability"_.
 This is the type of value, or types of values, that must be handled in order for the effect to produce its result.

  - The type parameter `E` stands for _"Error"_.
-This the type of errors that an effect might fail with.
+This the type of error, or types of errors, that an effect might fail with.

  - The type parameter `R` stands for _"Result"_.
 This is the type of value that an `Effect` will produce if no errors occur.